stevenrskelton/stevenrskelton.github.io/_posts/2022-04-20-downloading-from-github-packages-using-http-and-maven.md

 ## Bypassing Transfer Limits

 GitHub Packages has restrictive transfer limits, but alternative means exist.
 GitHub will allow unlimited transfers within a GitHub Action, so transferring files during CI/CD is a practical workaround.
-This is written about in the article [Data Transfers and Egress within a GitHub Action]({% post_url 2024-01-24-data-transfers-egress-github-actions %})

 {%
 include figure image_path="/assets/images/2022/04-20/github_egress.svg"
-caption="Egress alternatives with GitHub CI/CD using GitHub Actions and GitHub Packages" img_style="padding: 10px; background-color: white; height: 320px;"
+caption="Egress alternatives with GitHub CI/CD using GitHub Actions and GitHub Packages" img_style="padding: 10px; background-color: white;"
 %}

+This is written about in the article [Data Transfers and Egress within a GitHub Action]({% post_url 2024-01-24-data-transfers-egress-github-actions %})

 # GitHub Packages Maven via URL